e2nIEE/simbench/doc/about/installation.rst

      :code:`git clone https://github.com/e2nIEE/simbench.git`

-4. Navigate inside the repository and check out the develop branch:

-     :code:`cd simbench`

-     :code:`git checkout develop`

-5. Open a command prompt (cmd or anaconda command prompt) and navigate to the folder where the simbench files are located.
+4. Open a command prompt (cmd or anaconda command prompt) and navigate to the folder where the simbench files are located.
 Run:

      :code:`pip install -e .`

-6. This registers your local simbench installation with pip.
+     This registers your local simbench installation with pip.

 Test your installation